 Personal narratives should be casual and are often emotional.
-If you're writing about something you feel very strongly about, your story should evoke emotions in your readers: happiness, sadness, excitement, joy, anger, or something else.
+If you're writing about something you feel very strongly about, your story should evoke emotions in your readers as well.
 When you show your audience how you feel about something and why, your readers can recognize your sincerity.
 Your sincerity will, in turn, allow your readers to relate to you and/or your situation.